 The second year offers the opportunity to consolidate the knowledge learned in the first year through more in-depth studies and more challenging production work.
-You will be enrolled with other members of your cohort in courses related to contemporary production history and trends, science filmmaking, the second-year film production workshop, and a course in alternative nonfiction filmmaking.
-You will need to enroll in at least one course of elective work.
+You will be enrolled in courses related to contemporary production history and trends, science filmmaking, the second-year film production workshop, and a course in alternative nonfiction filmmaking.
+By the end of the fall semester of your second year, you will need to submit a request for the faculty members to be on your Thesis Committee.
+Please see Page 13 for more information.